Oecanthus niveus

-Oecanthus niveus, known generally as the narrow-winged tree cricket or snowy tree cricket, is a species of tree cricket in the family Oecanthidae, which includes all crickets.
+Oecanthus niveus, known generally as the narrow-winged tree cricket or sometimes snowy tree cricket (though possibly from confusion with Oecanthus fultoni), is a species of tree cricket in the family Oecanthidae.
 First noted by Swedish Entomologist Charles de Geer in 1773 by a Pennsylvanian Specimen, it is found primarily in Eastern North America south of Canada, and also in the Caribbean.

 Identification

 Adult O. niveus are typically 13-16mm in length.
 They are a pale green with a pale orange head, and feature a dark streak running medially along the pronotum.
 On top of the head is an orange cap.

 Habitat

 O. niveus can be found on broad-leaved trees, herbaceous plants, shrubbery, and in man-made orchards.

 Song

 Like other members of the genus Oecanthus, the song of the male narrow-winged tree cricket varies in pitch and beats per minute depending the temperature, with warmer temperatures resulting in more rapid calling at a higher pitch.
 At 25°C, the pulse rate averages 71/sec at a frequency of 3.0 kHz.
 Songs are most often heard at night in late summer and autumn.